TrilokD/TrilokD/README.md

 I'm an **AI/ML Engineer & AI Team Lead** building AI-powered products from model integration through production deployment.

-My work spans **LLMs, vision, speech and generative media**, with a focus on the engineering around them — orchestration, structured outputs, scalable services, reliability and production architecture.
+My work spans **LLMs, vision, speech and generative media**, with a focus on the engineering around them — orchestration, structured outputs, scalable services, reliability and production AI architecture.

 > **Models are components.
 Products are systems.**